Simplify Your Routine

 Dr. Duling recommends that parents schedule a dental visit for their child after their first tooth emerges.
 Our dental team screens for dental concerns and monitors changes in the bite, jaw, teeth, and gums.

-Read the answers to common questions many patients have about caring for their child’s dental health:
+Read the answers to common questions many patients have about caring for their family’s dental health:

 What do I do if my child has a toothache?